hogejiro/peppy/README.md

 [![Build Status](https://travis-ci.org/hogejiro/peppy.png?branch=master)](https://travis-ci.org/hogejiro/peppy)
-project euler project by python !
+project euler project by python.

 ### usage
 * If you intend to solve problem, recommend to use below command at first